 Nutrition and Wellness

-What can you do with a degree in Nutrition and Wellness?
+What Can You Do with a BS Degree in Nutrition and Wellness?

-With a degree in Nutrition and Wellness, you can pursue careers in nutrition education and counseling to promote health and wellness, and nutrition programming in local community organizations and government organizations.
+With a nutrition and wellness degree, you can pursue careers in nutrition education and counseling, wellness promotion, and nutrition programming in community organizations and government agencies.

-You can also continue your education and study graduate programs in public health, nutrition, or journalism.
+You may also continue your education through graduate programs in public health, nutrition, or journalism.
+Learn more about Simmons' master's degree in nutrition and health promotion.

 Science/Math Requirements